danielang2020/danielang2020.github.io/documents/aws/eks/eks.md

 ```bash
 aws eks update-kubeconfig --region region-code --name my-cluster
 ```

+## Clusters
+### Configuring endpoint access
+> You can enable private access to the Kubernetes API server so that all communication between your nodes and the API server stays within your VPC.
+You can limit the IP addresses that can access your API server from the internet, or completely disable internet access to the API server.

 ## Nodes
 ### Managed Node Groups
 > Amazon EKS Managed node groups automate the provisioning and lifecycle management of nodes(Amazon EC2 instances) for Amazon EKS Kubernetes clusters.